bsiever/pxt-sen55/README.md

 Using parts like those from the Amazon kit, there are 9 major steps to wiring:

-1. Configure the power supply to provide 5v to the bottom rails on the bread board.
+1. Plug the power supply into the bread board and configure the jumper so it provides 5v to the bottom rails on the bread board.
 2. Plug the micro:bit breakout board into the breadboard
 3. Connect a jumper wire between the ground on the bottom rail and the micro:bit's GND on the breakout board.
 4. Plug the cable into the SEN55